william0701/ceNet-Omnibus/README.md

 **Plot Type**:Select the type of picture to display.

-You should confirm all parameter Meet your requirements.Finally click **Perform** Button.You will see pictures.
+You should confirm all parameter Meet your requirements.
+Finally click **Perform** Button.
+You will see pictures.

 ![](Figures/bar_Module0_enrichment_plot_GO_BP.svg)